 GIST (Gastrointestinal stromal tumour) is a rare cancer, one of the sarcomas.
 Because it is so rare, patients can experience the diagnosis and treatment a bewildering, solitary experience without suitable support from others in a similar situation.
 GIST Cancer UK offers exactly that support, for patients and their family/carers.
 I have found the patient/carer days an excellent, very valuable opportunity to learn more about the condition from expert clinicians, and to meet and chat with others - some have been living with GIST for many years, some newly diagnosed.
 For anyone dealing with GIST, especially for the first time, I strongly recommend attending.
 It has helped me enormously.

-James Palgrave, IT Support
+Terry Riley, IT Support

 Sharon Bethell, Events Manager

 I was diagnosed with Wild-Type GIST in 2014 and became a Trustee of GCUK shortly after.
 I have managed GIST Cancer UK's meetings for 5 years having previously worked in the events industry for 15 years.
 My role is to work with the Trustees in communicating and managing the regional Patient/Carer meetings that we hold each year and to assist with speaker selection.
 This includes data management for those events whilst also supporting the Trustees in general research and data capture.

 My daughter was diagnosed with a PAWS-GIST tumour aged 18 and despite a partial gastrectomy, needed further surgery 7 years later to completely remove her stomach and a section of her liver.
 She was lucky enough to be one of the first patients to receive some specific internal radiotherapy treatment (SIRT) in 2017 and is now in remission.